langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 !!! tip "This guide uses the new `interrupt` function."

     As of LangGraph 0.2.57, the recommended way to set breakpoints is using the [interrupt](../reference/types.md#langgraph.types.interrupt) function as it significantly simpifies **human-in-the-loop** patterns.
+Please see the [Breakpoints](breakpoints.md) guide for more information.

     If you're looking for the previous version of this conceptual guide, which relied on static breakpoints and `NodeInterrupt` exception, it is available [here](v0-human-in-the-loop.md).